dzove855/Bash-web-server/README.md

 The path to accept (Directory) can be set by using: BASH_LOADABLE_PATH

+Server Methods:
+* serverHtml (needs DOCUMENT_ROOT envvars) - This will serve the static files
-The scripts need a file as first argument which will be source.
+* script file - The script need a file as first argument which will be source.
 The file will need a function named runner, which will be run on each request

 # Problems...
 Well there's a little problem... since accept doesn't close the connection (Or i'm doing something wrong), the connection will go into TIME_WAIT.